scipion-em/docs/docs/developer/writing-tests.rst

 newly created protocol of the given class.
 After that, we will proceed to execute it and then we will check if the output has been correct.

-    newProtocol method accept *kwargs* that represent the protocol parameters.
+* **newProtocol**: method to create new protocols instances through the project and return a newly created protocol of the given class.
+This method accept *kwargs* that represent the protocol parameters.

 .. code-block:: python